tmspzz/Rome/README.md

 # Rome

-Rome is a tool that allows developers on Apple platforms to use Amazon's S3 as a shared cache for frameworks build with [Carthage](https://github.com/Carthage/Carthage).
+Rome is a tool that allows developers on Apple platforms to use Amazon's S3 as a shared cache for frameworks built with [Carthage](https://github.com/Carthage/Carthage).

 ## The problem